Siege of Saint-Omer: First operations

 Châtillon, seeing that Saint-Omer was garrisoned just by 4 companies of the Tercio of José de Saavedra numbering 1,000 men and about 300 cavalry, while the town required more than 3,000 soldiers to be properly defended, resolved to besiege it.
 By 26 May his army had invested the town.
 Three days later the outpost of Arques was captured.
 Its defenders, 50 soldiers of the Walloon Tercio of Baron of Wezemaal and his officer, surrendered after a brief bombardment by the French artillery.

 Having installed his headquarters in Arques, Châtillon proceeded to attack St. Bertin de Clairmarais Abbey, a good defensive position.
-Captains Lannoy and Dutally, of Wezemaal's tercio, hold back the French assaults until they became lack of gunpowder, which forced them to surrender, even though in good conditions.
+Captains Lannoy and Dutally, of Wezemaal's tercio, hold back the French assaults until they lacked gunpowder, which forced them to surrender, even though in good conditions.
 The French Captain Campi of the Régiment de Navarre lost his arm during the fight.
-Châtillon's main objective was then isolate Saint-Omer by blocking all the accesses to the town.
+Châtillon's main objective was then to isolate Saint-Omer by blocking all the accesses to the town.
 With this aim he sent Sieur de La Ferté-Imbault to capture all the forts located between Ardres and Saint-Omer, which would also secure their own supplies, brought from Calais.
 The strongest fortresses, Dumenghen and Ennuin, could not be taken.
 Duc de la Force's troops had to be therefore employed to protect the supply convoys against possible ambushes.